dileepkumarnie1/AI-Atlas/README.md

 ## UI tests (Playwright) – features and optional auth

-Two GitHub Actions workflows run our Playwright-based UI test harness:

-- Deploy + tests on demand: `.github/workflows/pages-and-tests.yml`
-- Tests only (no deploy): `.github/workflows/feature-tests-only.yml`
+Run tests with the GitHub Actions workflow: `.github/workflows/feature-tests-only.yml` (Feature/Functionality testing).

 Feature selection
-- Both workflows expose a dropdown titled “Feature to test”.
+- The workflow exposes a dropdown titled “Feature to test”.
 Choose a single feature (e.g., “Search”, “Theme Toggle”) or “All” for a full regression.
 The harness will only run the selected tests.

 Base URL handling
-- Deploy + tests: Uses the freshly deployed GitHub Pages URL automatically.
-- Tests only: Provide `base_url` input, or leave empty and it will auto-derive the default Pages URL for this repo (owner.github.io/repo).
+- Provide `base_url` input, or leave it empty and it will auto-derive the default GitHub Pages URL for this repo (owner.github.io/repo).
 You can also set an environment variable `TEST_BASE_URL` to override.

 Optional Auth tests (Auth, Favorites, Admin Moderation)
 - These tests are skipped automatically unless credentials are provided.
 - To enable them, add either GitHub Actions Secrets or Variables:
    - Secret/Variable: `TEST_USER_EMAIL`
    - Secret/Variable: `TEST_USER_PASSWORD`
-- The workflows forward these to the test runner when present; otherwise tests that require auth are reported as skipped and do not fail the run.
+- When present, the workflow forwards these to the test runner; otherwise, auth-dependent tests are skipped and do not fail the run.

 Notes
 - Admin Moderation UI is visible only when the signed-in user has an `admin: true` custom claim.
 See the Admin role section above for how to grant this.